CiscoDevNet/terraform-provider-intersight/website/docs/d/fc_physical_port.html.markdown

 # Data Source: intersight_fc_physical_port
 Physical fibre channel port present on a FI.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_fc_physical_port.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `admin_speed`:(string) Administrator configured Speed applied on the port.
 * `admin_state`:(string) Administratively configured state (enabled/disabled) for this port.